TharinduDilshan/Fortude/problemNsolution.md

-The old type of marketing is traditional marketing.
-When it converts to digital marketing, it's not converting in meaningful manner.
-Then the digital marketing also will become traditional marketing.
-What the sellers are doing is they just show some videos etc in the dislay.
-But, it is not the digital marketing.
-So, that is the problem which shop sellers have to face.
+The old type of marketing is called the traditional marketing.
+Nowadays its converting into digital marketing but not in an effective manner.
+The sellers are using many techniques such as irrelavant digital banners and promotion videos to the consumers which doesnt reach and attract users.
+This in turns leads digital marketing unproductive to the sellers.